jimmy-dsi/apollo-spc/COMPILING-Windows.md

 ```

 ## Building the CLI App Only
-If you do not wish to install the dotnet SDK onto your machine, you can choose to build just the Zig CLI app: **apollo-spc-program**.
+If you do not wish to install the dotnet SDK onto your machine, you can choose to build **apollo-spc-program** only (the Zig CLI app).
 This is the actual program which interprets your SPC file.

-You can build the CLI app using the following command (in either cmd or Powershell):
+You can build this using the following command (in either cmd or Powershell):

 ```bash
 src\zig-build.bat